Transonic

 Transonic (or transsonic) flow is air flowing around an object at a speed that generates regions of both subsonic and supersonic airflow around that object.
 The exact range of speeds depends on the object's critical Mach number, but transonic flow is seen at flight speeds close to the speed of sound (343 m/s at sea level), typically between Mach 0.8 and 1.2.

 The issue of transonic speed (or transonic region) first appeared during World War II.
 Pilots found as they approached the sound barrier the airflow caused aircraft to become unsteady.
 Experts found that shock waves can cause large-scale separation downstream, increasing drag, adding asymmetry and unsteadiness to the flow around the vehicle.
 Research has been done into weakening shock waves in transonic flight through the use of anti-shock bodies and supercritical airfoils.

 Most modern jet powered aircraft are engineered to operate at transonic air speeds.
 Transonic airspeeds see a rapid increase in drag from about Mach 0.8, and it is the fuel cost of the drag that typically limits the airspeed.
 Attempts to reduce wave drag can be seen on all high-speed aircraft.
-Most notable is the use of swept wings, but another common form is a wasp-waist fuselage as a side effect of the Whitcomb area rule.
+Most notable is the use of swept wings.

-Transonic speeds can also occur at the tips of rotor blades of helicopters and aircraft.
-This puts severe, unequal stresses on the rotor blade and may lead to accidents if it occurs.
-It is one of the limiting factors of the size of rotors and the forward speeds of helicopters (as this speed is added to the forward-sweeping [leading] side of the rotor, possibly causing localized transonics).

 History

 Discovering transonic airflow

-Issues with aircraft flight relating to speed first appeared during the supersonic era in 1941.
-Ralph Virden, a test pilot, crashed in a fatal plane accident.
-He lost control of the plane when a shock wave caused by supersonic airflow developed over the wing, causing it to stall.
-Virden flew well below the speed of sound at Mach 0.675, which brought forth the idea of different airflows forming around the plane.
-In the 40s, Kelly Johnson became one of the first engineers to investigate the effect of compressibility on aircraft.
-However, contemporary wind tunnels did not have the capability to create wind speeds close to Mach 1 to test the effects of transonic speeds.
+In the 1940s, Kelly Johnson became one of the first engineers to investigate the effect of compressibility on aircraft.
+However, wind tunnels did not have the capability to create wind speeds close to Mach 1 to test the effects of transonic speeds.
 Not long after, the term "transonic" was defined to mean "across the speed of sound" and was invented by NACA director Hugh Dryden and Theodore von Kármán of the California Institute of Technology.